tripleo1/elijjah-book/language-overview.md

 ***************************

-Class members are public by default and classes themselves are open by default, though member access control can be fine grained, and classes can be prevented from derivarion by using the @Sealed annotation.
+Class members are public by default and classes themselves are open by default, though member access control can be fine grained, and classes can be prevented from derivation by using the @Sealed annotation.

 In addition to classes and methods (called member functions in Elijjah) of OOP, Elijjah also supports the use of functions without class instantiation using namespaces.
 This can be useful when interacting with C.